 Ahab, Jezebel’s husband had more than his share of run-ins with true prophets.
 Ahab was running with his own agenda in the nation (read: church) and to have annoying people speaking God’s truth to Him was inconvenient.
 Jezebel cleaned up Ahab’s mess.
 She killed off the true voice of the Lord, and installed “yes men” prophets.
 Jezebel does the same today.

-Jezebel did all this, murdered God’s innocent and true prophets, while looking like a very good and religiously honorable person.
+Jezebel craftily did all this, murdered God’s innocent and true prophets, while looking like a very good and religiously honorable person.
 She fasted.
 She called the people to prayer.
-She did right and looked right before the people (1 Kings 21:9-12), all the while fulfilling her nefarious plan.
+She did right and looked right before the people (1 Kings 21:9-12), all the while fulfilling her nefarious plan. *Here I am wanting to remind people, Jezebel, and Ahab for that matter, is not limited to a persons gender.

 5. I am the only one left.
 Out of fear Elijah ran for his life to a remote place in 1 Kings 19.
 Jezebel works to create isolation and relational disengagement, but we have been designed for relationship.
 We have been designed for deep and loving and accountable relationships.

 Isolation is an excuse.
 Running is relational-disconnection.
 It is a symptom of a fear, it was for Elijah.
-Or, sometimes it’s pride that causes a person to avoid becoming relationally accountable to a community of believers, and to submit their gift.
-Jezebel can have people running ahead of themselves thinking they are better than others, spiritually more mature, or that they can’t relate to people, “they are not like me”… Whatever the method, Jezebel pushes this isolation thinking into people to cause relational-disconnection, to break up and divide God’s people.
+Or, sometimes it’s pride that causes a person to avoid becoming relationally accountable to a community of believers, and to submit their life and gift.
+Jezebel can have people running ahead of themselves thinking they are better than others, spiritually more mature, or that they can’t relate to people, “they are not like me”… A worse excuse, “I am the leader here.
+I can’t let people really know me.”
+This becomes an excuse to stay relationally distant from the people he/she has been called to lead.
+Whatever the method, Jezebel pushes this isolation thinking into people to cause relational-disconnection, to break up and divide God’s people.

 6. Trying to kill me.
 The prophetic voice is one that calls people into truth and right identity.
 It’s one that speaks forth revelation.
 The prophetic voice calls forth the new life of God.
-Jezebel has a murderous agenda, kill off the voice of the Lord to His people, cut this voice off from individuals, and corporately in the church, and render the church impotent—void of the revelatory “now” word of the Lord.
+Jezebel, however, has a murderous agenda: kill off the voice of the Lord to His people, cut His voice off from individuals and corporately in the church, and render the church impotent—void of the revelatory “now” word of the Lord.

 Jezebel employs a variety of methods.
 Silence the prophetic.
 Limit those with a prophetic voice.
-Accuse them and ruin reputations.
+Falsely accuse the true prophetic voices and ruin reputations.
 Make them seem irrelevant.
 Kill them off if need be.
 Call the prophetic weird.
+Control the prophetic by creating a false understating of it.
 Use rhetoric to counter and water down truth.
 Create misinformation to distract.
 Create politically correct speech in the church to stop people speaking out, or from becoming a prophetic themselves.
 The list goes on…

 There is so much more we could talk about but I wanted to limit this blog to this verse as a starting place: “I have been very zealous for the Lord God Almighty.
 The Israelites have rejected Your covenant, torn down Your altars, and put Your prophets to death with the sword.
 I am the only one left, and now they are trying to kill me too.”